mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 **Technical Requirements (Checked by a developers of the Toolkit or the Integrations team)**

 1. The plugin works for 60k concurrent connections and in a high availability environment.
+(There are currently no tools available to verify this property.
+Hence, it is checked via code review by a developer)
 2. The plugin logs important events on appropriate log levels to allow system admins to troubleshoot issues.

 **Security Requirements (Checked by a member of the security team)**